Skip To Main Content

 Students study the mechanics and theory behind the interactions of solids, liquids, and gases, including motion, vector analysis, dynamics, momentum, work, energy, simple machines, sound, light, mirrors and lenses.
 Students are required to design, build, and test two STEM projects related to mechanics.
 Prerequisite: B or higher in Algebra 2 strongly recommended (full year – 1 credit) 11 & 12.

-VEN704 INTRO TO ENGINEERING
+VEN704 INTRODUCTION TO ENGINEERING

 Students delve into the engineering design process and explore different engineering fields.
 Using industry standard 3D modeling software, students create, problem solve and investigate engineering principles.
 Hands-on projects including solar race cars, and a bridge design and build simulation reinforces engineering concepts (½ year – ½ credit) 10, 11 & 12.